TProver/atelierb-resources/docs/11-the-b-method.md

 - the libraries: the B projects that can used by the current project
 - the source WD lemmas for each component: the proof obligations related to the well-definedness of the components

-The properties of a project can be displayed and modified:
+The properties of a project can be displayed and modified (most of the time, you do not need to modify anything in the configuration):
 - the libraries, selected among the projects defined in the current workspace
 - the definition directories
 - if the tyepechecker enables extended SEES